+In no more than eight pages, each Proposer must provide responses to the below.
+Proposers are encouraged to provide specific, concrete, and clear examples.

+- 3.1 Describe agency's organizational capability and infrastructure to deliver all of the services described in this RFP. - 3.2 Describe the agency's experience soliciting and utilizing participant feedback into the programming. - 3.3 Describe the agency's experience working with diverse families, including Black, Latino, and LGBTQ families.
+Include any relevant agency practices and any training that staffing has received around topics, such as, but not limited to, structural racism, implicit bias, and strengths based service delivery. - 3.4 Describe the agency's experience in incorporating the concepts in HSH's Strategic Framework, such as, but not limited to, Housing First, harm reduction and trauma informed care approaches.

+4. Program Plan

 In no more than ten pages, each Proposer must provide responses to the below.
-Proposers are encouraged to provide specific, concrete, and clear examples for the service component the Proposer is proposing to provide.

-- 3.1 Describe the agency's organizational capability and infrastructure to deliver the services described in this RFP. - 3.2 Describe agency's experience with positive youth development and centering of youth voice in programming. - 3.3 Describe the agency's experience working with and providing responsive services to diverse individuals, including Black, Latino, and LGBTQ youth.
-Include any relevant agency practices and any training that staff has received around topics, such as, but not limited to, structural racism, implicit bias, and strengths-based service delivery. - 3.4 Describe the agency's experience in incorporating the concepts in HSH's Strategic Framework, such as, but not limited to, harm reduction and trauma informed care approaches. - 3.5 Describe how the agency uses data in decision making and quality improvement. - 4.
-Program Plan

-In no more than eight pages, each Proposer must provide responses to the below.
-Proposers are encouraged to provide specific, concrete, and clear examples to the service component the Proposer is proposing to provide.
+Proposers are encouraged to provide specific, concrete, and clear examples.